 Travel-school while cruising in the Aegean Sea, near Bodrum.
 Southern Turkey, 2015.

 Going new places builds trustworthiness.
-People who travel often also tend to have more faith in humanity; the more foreign countries one travels to, the more their sense of generalized trust increases.
+Get this… people who travel often also tend to have more faith in humanity.
+The more foreign countries one travels to, the more their sense of generalized trust increases.
 It is easy to be fearful or wary of a place or culture one does not know or understand.
-Knowledge is power.
+Knowledge is power, right?

 Sophia taking photos inside the Topkapi Palace* in Istanbul, 2015.

 Boost problem-solving skills!
 According to Lachlan Brown, a study from the Journal of Personality and Social Psychology found that people who travel abroad are 20% more likely to solve complex problems than those who haven’t.
 Simply seeing different cultures and new ideas expands our brains.
 We bring school-books everywhere we go, in order to pair fundamental studies with the world-at-large.